Indiana Other Deductions

 Civil Service Annuity Deduction

 The income on line 1 of Form IT-40 may include federal civil service annuity payments.
-If it does you may be eligible to take a deduction if you were at least 62 years of age by Dec.
-31, 2013.
-To figure your deduction, begin with the amount of annuity payments received or $2,000, whichever is less.
-Subtract from that amount any Social Security and railroad retirement benefits (issued by the U.S. Railroad Retirement Board) you received.
+If it does you may be eligible to take a deduction if you were at least 62 years of age by the end of the tax year and/or a

 Lesser of the amount of the;

-If you and your spouse both received civil service annuities, you may each take this deduction for a maximum of $4,000 (no more than $2,000 per qualifying person), provided you both meet the age requirement.
-This deduction is available only to the annuitant and is not available to the annuitant’s beneficiary.
+If you and your spouse both received civil service annuities, you may each take this deduction for a maximum of $16,000 per qualifying person.
+Each of you must figure your deduction separately.

-For more information about this deduction, see Income Tax Information Bulletin #6.
+For more information about this deduction, see IT-40 Instructions on page 18.

 Disability Retirement Deduction